smford/narcotk-hosts/README.md

 ## Features

 - lightweight and simple to use
+- web api
 - tls/ssl encryption
 - output in plain text or json
 - can run stand alone or as a web service
 - easy to run on osx, linux and windows.
-- VMs and IOT devices can access the web api to get their boot strap script
+- VMs and IOT devices can get host specific files, useful for bootstrapping and configuring themselves
 - easy to run in a docker container
 - can generate an old school hosts file
 - IPv4 compatible